top of page

 Proficient in Spanish

 Hello!
-I'm Michael Hong, a Korean-American student studying Economics at Boston University.
-Having grown up in both the U.S. and South Korea, I’ve become interested in how geopolitical events, such as international conflicts, can deeply impact economies and financial markets around the world.
-This sparked my passion in navigating the risks and uncertainties that arise in today’s world from the perspective of a financial analyst.
+I'm Michael Hong, a Korean-American student studying Economics and International Relations at Boston University.
+Having grown up in both the U.S. and South Korea, I’ve become interested in how geopolitical events, such as international conflicts, can deeply impact businesses, economies, and financial markets around the world.
+This sparked my passion in navigating the risks and uncertainties that define today’s

 HELLO, I'M